yingfeng23/yingfeng23.github.io/_pages/about.md

   - /about.html
 ---

-I am a diligent and determined third-year **Digital Marketing** Ph.D. student, studying for my doctoral degree at Institute for Digital Technologies at Loughborough University, London campus.
+I am a diligent and determined third-year **Digital Marketing** Ph.D. student, studying for my doctoral degree at <a href= https://www.lborolondon.ac.uk/institutes/digital-technologies/>Institute for Digital Technologies</a>, at Loughborough University, London campus.

+Currently I am a visiting PhD student at the <a href="https://cambridge-afar.github.io/">AFAR lab</a>, Department of Computer Science and Technology, University of Cambridge.

 My research interests cover  human-robot interaction, digital anthropomorphism, neuromarketing and communication.

-Before Ph.D., I received my **Master of Research (MRes) Degree** in Sport Business with Distinction from the Institute for Sport Business at Loughborough University.
+Before Ph.D., I received my **Master of Research (MRes) Degree** in Sport Business with Distinction from the <a href="https://www.lborolondon.ac.uk/institutes/sport-business/">Institute for Sport Business</a>, at Loughborough University.

 Before that, I studies **BSc Sport Ecnomics and Management** at Beijing Sport University.